globalazure/communities/README.md

    * If it is already taken you need to choose another name.
    * This means don't be mean - unless you are the Azure Community for all of Sweden maybe don't pick the folder name 'AzureSweden'.
 If there are many Azure communities in Sweden, you don't want them to think you are full of yourself, right? ;~)
 4. In the file data.json, enter the GitHub identities of the valid folder maintainers.
 These are people (GitHub identities) who, in the future, will be permitted to make PRs against the repo modifying the content of your community folder.
-5. If you are going to integrate your Sessionize agenda with the Global schedule, fill the SessionizeApiId field with the instruction provided on https://blog.globalazure.net/Blog/Post/284/Sessionize-integration-setup-for-local-event-organizers-for-2022-edition
+5. If you are going to integrate your Sessionize agenda with the Global schedule, fill the SessionizeApiId field with the instruction provided on our blog [Sessionize integration setup for local event organizers for 2022 edition](https://blog.globalazure.net/Blog/Post/284/Sessionize-integration-setup-for-local-event-organizers-for-2022-edition).
 6. Update the rest of the data in data.json to match your community.
 We recommend using the English country name to better integrate with the Global Azure website.
 7. Your community locations are optional and will be used to build a global map with all the communities.
 To find your location, you can use Google Maps or a site like https://www.latlong.net.
 Note you can add more than one location to support communities spread over different locations.
 8. Your community logo: Place a square 500x500 px .png in the folder named {folder name}.png (example from above './2022/FooCommunity/FooCommunity.png').